BrightspaceUI/actions/vdiff/README.md

 New versions of `@brightspace-ui/testing` may include bumps to the browser versions running the tests.
 When those are updated, it often results in minor changes to the visual diff images.

-To avoid blocking all PRs when the library updates until the new goldens are investigated and merged, we recommend committing your `package-lock.json` and [setting up the `update-package-lock` workflow](../update-package-lock) to keep it up to date.
+To avoid blocking all PRs when the library updates until the new goldens are investigated and merged, we recommend committing the `package-lock.json` file and [setting up the `update-package-lock` workflow](../update-package-lock) to keep it up to date.